 Tips on Investing

 - If you are an active investor and want to manage risk, maximize profits and employ advanced trading strategies, consider working with an experienced financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Make sure your investments fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help you align your assets with your risk tolerance.